talyssonoc/node-api-boilerplate/README.md

 - [Istanbul](https://www.npmjs.com/package/istanbul)
 - [ESLint](https://www.npmjs.com/package/eslint)

-## Disclaimer and contributing
+## Contributing

-It's the first version of the documentation of this boilerplate, feel free to contribute to it.
+This boilerplate is open to suggestions and contributions, documentation contributions are also important! :)